-Intratumoral AST-008 Combined With Pembrolizumab or Cemiplimab in Patients With Advanced Solid Tumors
+Intratumoral Cavrotolimod Combined With Pembrolizumab or Cemiplimab in Patients With Merkel Cell Carcinoma, Cutaneous Squamous Cell Carcinoma, or Other Advanced Solid Tumors

 - Written informed consent.